BigWorldSetup/BigWorldSetup/README.md

 - Planescape: Torment
 - Classic Adventures

-BTW: We need a new logo that covers all of the games we support

 ### Supported mods ###

 - Almost all of them! (use the Mod Request Template link above if there is a mod you want added)